AlexH-HankIT/iet-parser/README.md

 ### Some notes about the parser:
 * Comments starting with # are preserved, but inline comments will be removed.
-* Multi line definitions with \ are not supported (Or are they?
-I really can't remember anymore.
-Damn it.)
+* Multi line definitions will be merged into one line.
 * Empty lines might be removed.

 ### Testing